 Working Procedure of Retained Earnings in QuickBooks

 When you create a new company file within the QB then a new equity account is created automatically.
 QuickBooks application automatically moves the balance from your business to the other accounts to Retained Earnings of the mentioned date, determining the closing date you mention for the fiscal year.

-Transferring this balance of your business is essential as it assures that the numbers and transactions of your business performance that will reflect in the books will be only of the current fiscal year.
-With the help of the Retained Earnings account, you can easily track the total business capital used for expenses for business related purchases and payments either to partners or clients.
+Transferring this balance of your business is essential as it assures that the numbers and transactions of your business performance that will reflect in the books will be only for the current fiscal year.
+With the help of the Retained Earnings account, you can easily track the total business capital used for expenses for business-related purchases and payments either to partners or clients.

 It is very easy to view the Retained Earning Account in QuickBooks: